Vaibhav-Dewangan/ShoppyGlobe-APIs/README.md

 # ShoppyGlobe-APIs
-Here’s the updated README for your ShoppyGlobe project, incorporating the backend API development with Node.js, Express, and MongoDB:

 ## Overview
 Shoppy Globe is a modern e-commerce platform built with React for the frontend and Node.js with Express and MongoDB for the backend.
 It offers users a seamless shopping experience, including product browsing, cart management, and user authentication.